SORBITOL, MANNITOL & ISOMALT

 Is Sorbitol Natural or Synthetic?
 Where Does Mannitol Come From?
 Sorbitol and mannitol were the first polyols to become available as sweeteners.
 Both are found in nature, but the store-bought sorbitol and mannitol are synthetically produced from glucose and fructose, respectively.
 The most common and more cost-effective raw materials for both polyols are either cornstarch or glucose syrups.
 What is Isomalt Made of?
 Isomalt is another polyol but, unlike sorbitol and mannitol, it is not found in nature and is made artificially from beet sugar (sucrose).
 All three sweeteners are synthetic, but sorbitol and mannitol may be labeled as "natural," as they are found in nature.
 Isomalt cannot because it is not naturally occurring.

 How is Sorbitol Sold in Stores?
 Sorbitol is available in powder form and is used as the main ingredient in sugar-free pancake (waffle) syrups, where it is combined with high-intensity sweeteners (see image above).
 Mannitol is sold only in powder form due to its low solubility (only 22g dissolves in 100mL water).
 What do You Use Isomalt For?
 You can buy isomalt as granules or as a fine powder.
-It is often used for candy making and sugar work as it doesn't crystallize, it has a shiny look, and is easily colored.
+It is often used for hard candy making and sugar work as it doesn't crystallize, has a shiny look, and is easily colored & flavored.
+Unlike regular sugar, isomalt stays flexible for a longer period of time.

 How Does Sorbitol Taste Like?
 Sorbitol and mannitol have a strong cooling effect when dissolved in the mouth.
 It feels like you are sucking a mint but without the mint flavor.
 Isomalt does not produce a cooling effect.
 Sorbitol, mannitol, and isomalt are about half as sweet as table sugar; 1 teaspoon of table sugar = 2 teaspoons of sorbitol/mannitol/isomalt.